 How am I going to afford treatment for my shoulder injury?

 If a combination of home treatment and physical therapy does not help your shoulder injury, shoulder surgery may be required.
 Surgery is not only expensive, but will require recovery time away from your workplace, limitations on your daily activities, and time and money spent on physical therapy and doctor’s visits.

-If your shoulder has been injured due to someone else’s carelessness or negligence, please contact our office for a free consultation to determine the best course for obtaining the financial resources needed to pay for your treatment and lost wages.
+If your shoulder has been injured due to someone else’s carelessness or negligence, please contact the Robinette Legal Group, West Virginia Personal Injury Lawyers, for a free consultation to determine the best course for obtaining the financial resources needed to pay for your treatment and lost wages.

 Contact us today at 1-304-594-1800 or after hours, 1-304-216-6695.